chennnnnyize/Carbon_Emission_Power_Grids/README.md

 Accepted at the *15th ACM International Conference on Future and Sustainable Energy Systems (ACM e-Energy 2024)*.

-Hong Kong University of Science and Technology, Los Alamos National Lab, University of California San Diego.
+University of Alberta, Los Alamos National Lab, University of California San Diego.

 **Summary**: An algorithm to calculate each node's exact carbon emission rate via generation mix.